crobertsbmw/phonebot/README.md

 ---------------------

 I'm assuming everyone just wants the bit for moving the robot around.
 But if you want to replicate the entire project, then I've included all the other files as well.
+The kickoff point for everything is the wordscapes.py file.
+You should start there.